xortuna/staticsitegenerator/README.md

 ## Templates

 The parser supports both HTML and Markdown files.
 Each file is pre-processed for template tags before being copied to the output folder.
-Files and folders starting with an underscore are not copied automatically, but can be referenced.
+Files and folders starting with an underscore are not copied automatically but can be referenced.
 Theres a global template directory called _partial you can use.

 Example Structure for a blog
 ```
 /_partial/_header.html         Includes our CSS and JS